NicoVIII/CloudBackupEncryption/README.md

 1: Unspecific/Unidentified error
 2: Dependencies missing
 3: Target folder is already existing
+4: Invalid parameter given
-4: A path error happened (This is probably a programming error)
+20: A path error happened (This is probably a programming error)
-5: Invalid parameter given
+21: The path to the file to encrypt is empty (This is probably a programming error)

 ## Development